Yên Bái mutiny: Background

 On 9 February, the evening before the attacks, back in Sơn Dương, a large contingent of rebels made their final preparations before heading into battle.
 They met at three points; the homes of Bang and the local Confucian scholar, and in the fields.
-They then joined together for a final meeting before Nhu divided the combined forces in two groups.
+They then joined for a final meeting before Nhu divided the combined forces in two groups.
 Nhu led one towards a barracks in Hưng Hóa, while the other would attack the town facilities in the district capital of Lâm Thao.
 Some members of the rebels wore khaki uniforms and they departed for their objective after midnight.
 Nhu was armed with the pistol, while the others were each given a scimitar and two bombs.
 The groups traversed rivers on boats and arrived outside their attack points, where they were to synchronised their assaults by sending a light signal.

 The local French commander at Yên Bái had been warned of suspicious circumstances, and although he gave them no credence, he did implement minor precautions.
 At nightfall, the VNQDĐ conspirators in Yên Bái held a final meeting on a nearby hill.
 They wore red and gold silk headbands.
 The red stood for revolution and the gold represented the Vietnamese people.
 They donned red armbands with the words "Vietnam Revolutionary Army".
 Around forty attended and some wanted to back down, but the remainder threatened to have them shot.